Places of interest in Salvador — A comprehensive guide

 play-rounded-fill

-See also Tourist attractions in Salvador and Palaces in Salvador to visit and enjoy history.
+See also Tourist Attractions in Salvador and Palaces in Salvador to visit and appreciate their history

 1. Bahia Marina